ENCROACHMENT PERMIT APPLICATION PROCESS

 TO SUBMIT AN ENCROACHMENT PERMIT OR SCHEDULE INSPECTION:

-- Please fill out the application here: Encroachment Permit Application and send to email@example.com and include work plans, traffic control plans, certificate of liability insurance, and any other pertinent documentation.
+- Please fill out the application here: Encroachment Permit Application and send it to firstname.lastname@example.org.
+Include work plans, traffic control plans, Certificate of Liability Insurance, and any other pertinent documentation.
+Contractors and businesses are required to have an El Cerrito Business License in order to perform work.
 Please see below for Encroachment Permit requirements, City Standard Details, and Insurance Requirements.

-- Please email firstname.lastname@example.org or call 510-215-4382 to schedule an inspection.
-Please call at least 72 hours in advance of requested date and time.
+- Please email email@example.com or call 510-215-4382 to schedule an inspection.
+Please contact the Engineering Division at least 72 business hours in advance of the requested date and time.

 Engineering Encroachment Permits